ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   Libraries listed here will be injected into releases and tests.

-  These libraries are assumed to be findable by the configured linker tool, should need no path help, and can be specfied by common linker shorthand for libraries.
+  These libraries are assumed to be findable by the configured linker tool, should need no path help, and can be specified by common linker shorthand for libraries.

   For example, specifying `m` will include the math library per the gcc convention.
 The file itself on a Unix-like system will be `libm` and the gcc command line argument